seanreed1111/sql-recipes/recipes.md

 ## Use a HAVING clause.

 ## Discussion
 ## You’re familiar with the use of `WHERE` to specify conditions that individual rows must satisfy to be select by a statement.
-It’s natural, therefore, to use WHERE to write conditions that involve SUMmary values.
+It’s natural, therefore, to use WHERE to write conditions that involve summary values.
 ## The only trouble is that it doesn’t work!
 If you want to identify drivers in the `driver_log` table who drove more than three days, you’d probably first think to write the statement like this:

 ```sql